dpaardenkooper/az-learnings/AZ-500/Day03/links.md

 # AZ-500 - Microsoft Azure Security Technologies

-## Module 3 - AZ-500: Secure compute, storage, and databases
+## Day 03 - AZ-500: Secure compute, storage, and databases
 Links that where shared during the course:

 <br>